Racing for pinks: Ferrari 488 Pista Piloti Ferrari only offered to customer racers

 Much like McLaren, Ferrari is focused on delivering a race track-like experience to those who desire such a thrill.
 In the case of the 488 Pista Piloti Ferrari, that thrill comes courtesy of a 3.9-liter twin-turbocharged V-8 engine.
 In additional to those 710 horses, is spins out 568 pound-feet of torque.
 With a dry weight of just 2,821 pounds, the Pista is a power-to-weight party machine.

 This first example wears a livery inspired by the 2017 FIA Championship-winning AF Corse race car.
 It also features a matte black S-duct and a natural carbon-fiber "dovetail" suspended rear spoiler and vent surround.
-If a customer wants a Pista Piloti in this spec, it can be ordered through the Ferrari Tailor Made program.
-Otherwise, Ferrari plans to offer four main color schemes: Rosso Corsa, Blu Tour de France, Nero Daytona, and Argento Nürburgring.
+If a customer wants a Pista Piloti in this spec, it can be ordered and clients can add the numbers of their own race cars to their Pista Pilotis.
+Ferrari plans to offer four main color schemes: Rosso Corsa, Blu Tour de France, Nero Daytona, and Argento Nürburgring.
 For those unfamiliar with Ferrari color names, that would be red, blue, black, and silver.

-Inside, the Pista Piloti Ferrari is clad in black Alcantara while the seat backrests feature the colors of the Italian flag.
+Inside, the Pista Piloti Ferrari is clad in black Alcantara, while the seat backrests feature the colors of the Italian flag on perforated Alcantara.
 That same trio of colors runs along the edges of the paddle shifters and floormats.

 The 488 Pista Piloti Ferrari is a way for Ferrari owners to stand out among its own customers.
 Sure, anyone with a sack of cash can go buy a Ferrari and climb the chain of ownership demanded by the automaker.
 But if you want a Pista Piloti Ferrari, you're going to have to race for it.